matteobaccan/owner/docs/type-conversion.md

 TimeUnit timeUnit();
 ```

-Since version 1.0.2 it is possible to have configuration interfaces to declare
-business objects as return types, many are compatible and you can also define
+It is possible to have configuration interfaces to declare business objects as return types, many are compatible and
-your own objects:
+you can also define your own objects:

 The easiest way is to define your business object with a public constructor
 taking a single parameter of type `java.lang.String`:

 ```java